libtropic

 Unix

-For unix based examples we have cmd line utility called libtropic-util.
+For Unix based examples we have cmd line utility called libtropic-util.

 This is Unix program to test API calls against TROPIC01, works for: